michael-lazar/ccso-nameserver/README.md

 ### Customizing the database

-You can customize the fields in your CCSO database by editing the following files in this repository:
+You can customize the fields in your CCSO database by editing the following files:

 File | Description
 --- | ---